The-Marcy-Lab-School-Code-Challenges/cc-01-loops/README.md

 ## Instructions

-2. Clone down this assignment to your `code-challenges' directory in AWS Cloud9.
+2. Clone down this assignment to your `code-challenges' directory in VScode.
 3. Code your solution using JavaScript in `index.js`.
 4. **Be sure to run and test your code throughly!**
 5. By the end of Code Challenge, **commit and push your changes up to Github**.